Join the Movement

 From humble origins as a comedian's gaming channel, SuckProfessor's 1000+ videos are how I leveled up video editing and taught myself motion graphics and animation.
 In addition to explainers, lets plays and trailer breakdowns, it grew to include coverage of shows and movies, swelling to over 7K subscribers with a modest patreon community, thanks to our hit format, The Shot-by-Shot breakdown.

-While not posting regularly, we still do occasional podcasts to stay connected with our lovely audience.
+We still do occasional podcasts and game videos to stay connected with our lovely audience.

 the sample section